-Since I was just a little girl I was intrigued by a dish that for me, accustomed to the common names of rabbit or chicken, had an aristocratic and rich charm: the duck à l’orange.
-I remember that one of my uncles was always saying that he would not stay for dinner with us unless we made the duck à l’orange.
-It was just a joke, but every time I believed him!
-What had of so striking special the duck à l’orange?
+Since I was just a little girl, I was intrigued by a dish that, for me, accustomed to the common names of rabbit or chicken, had an aristocratic and rich charm: the duck à l’orange.
+One of my uncles was always saying that he would not stay for dinner unless we would cook duck à l’orange.
+It was just a joke, but every time I believed him.
+What was so special with duck à l’orange?

-One day mum surprised me and made the duck à l’orange.
-She replied to my Uncles’ joke with another joke: it was not duck, but a more prosaic guinea-fowl.
-Though I asked Mom where the recipe came from, we could not figure out exactly when she started cooking it and who has passed her the recipe.
+One day mum surprised me and made duck à l’orange.
+She replied to my Uncle’s joke with another joke: it was not a duck, but a more prosaic guinea-fowl.
+Though I asked Mom where the recipe came from, we could not figure out exactly when she started cooking it and who passed her the recipe.

 It is definitely a less noble dish than duck à l’orange, a more familiar and hearty dish.
-Though, this is a recipe that allows you to impress your guests with a very little effort, because it is easy and fun to make and has a rich taste, a gorgeous taste of holidays given by smoked bacon and orange, a fruit able to dress up any dish.
+This recipe allows you to impress your guests with minimal effort because it is easy and fun to make.
+It has a rich taste, a gorgeous taste of holidays given by pancetta and orange, a fruit able to dress up any dish.

-The guinea-fowl in itself is much more flavorful then a chicken, has a slightly darker meat and a cativating game hint.
+The guinea-fowl is much more flavorful than a chicken, has slightly darker meat, and a captivating game hint.
 And look at the colours, warm orange: it tells a story of family celebrations and cozy kitchens pervaded by the reassuring smell of long cooking.

-- 1 kg of guinea-fowl already cleaned and divided into large pieces
+- 1 kg (2.2 lb) guinea-fowl, already cleaned and divided into large pieces

 - extra virgin olive oil

 - 100 g (3 1/2 oz) pancetta, cut into strips